EGJSERVICES/EGJ-SERVICES-GROUP/README.md

       closeModal();
     });

-    // --- Initialize Google Map ---
-    function initMap() {
-      // The embedded iframe below is used to display the map.
-      // If you wish to use the API version, replace the iframe with an API-driven map.
-    }
+    // --- Google Maps is now embedded via iframe, so no API initialization is needed.

     // --- Toggle Description for Service Cards ---
     function toggleDescription(card) {